 NOTE 2: The selected (V-)PCF instance can include the binding indication, including the (V-)PCF ID and possibly PCF Set ID in the response to the AMF as described in clause 6.3.1.0.

-- The AMF first establishes an AM policy association; when forwarding the related request message the SCP discovers and selects a PCF instance.
-Unless binding information is provided in the response to that request the SCP adds the NF function producer ID it selected, i.e. PCF ID, into the response and the AMF uses the received PCF ID and available binding information as discovery and selection parameters for the request to establish the UE policy association towards the SCP.
-The SCP selects the (V-)PCF instance for UE policy association based on the received discovery and selection parameters.
+- The AMF first establishes an AM Policy Association; when forwarding the related request message the SCP discovers and selects a PCF instance.
+Unless binding information is provided in the response to that request the SCP adds the NF function producer ID it selected, i.e. PCF ID, into the response and the AMF uses the received PCF ID and available binding information as discovery and selection parameters for the request to establish the UE Policy Association towards the SCP.
+The SCP selects the (V-)PCF instance for UE Policy Association based on the received discovery and selection parameters.

 - During AMF relocation, the AMF may receive a PCF ID, PCF Set Id and, if PCF Set Id is not available, the PCF Group ID (if available) from the source AMF to enable the usage of the same PCF instance by the AMF.
 The AMF may decide based on operator policy either to use the old PCF instance or select another PCF instance.
-If the AMF decides to use the old PCF, the AMF includes the PCF ID PCF Set Id, and if PCF Set Id is not available, the PCF Group ID (if available) as received from the source AMF in the AM policy update request to the SCP.
+If the AMF decides to use the old PCF, the AMF includes the PCF ID PCF Set Id, and if PCF Set Id is not available, the PCF Group ID (if available) as received from the source AMF in the AM Policy Association update request to the SCP.

 - The AMF may, based on operator policies, forward the selected PCF ID, PCF Set Id and, if PCF Set Id is not available, the PCF Group ID (if available) to the SMF during the PDU Session Establishment procedure to enable the usage of the same PCF for the AMF and the SMF.
 The SMF may include that information in the request in discovery and selection parameters to the SCP.
 The SCP may decide based on operator policy either to use the indicated PCF instance or select another PCF instance.

 - In the roaming case, the AMF performs discovery and selection of the H-PCF from NRF as described in this clause.
 The AMF may indicate the maximum number of H-PCF instances to be returned from NRF, i.e. H-PCF selection at NRF.
-The AMF uses the received V-PCF ID and available binding information received during the AM policy association procedure to send the UE policy association establishment request, which also includes the H-PCF ID, to the SCP.
+The AMF uses the received V-PCF ID and available binding information received during the AM Policy Association procedure to send the UE Policy Association establishment request, which also includes the H-PCF ID, to the SCP.
 The SCP discovers and selects the V-PCF.
-The V-PCF sends an UE policy association establishment request towards the HPLMN, which includes the H-PCF ID as a discovery and selection parameter to SCP.
+The V-PCF sends an UE Policy Association establishment request towards the HPLMN, which includes the H-PCF ID as a discovery and selection parameter to SCP.

 * * * * Second change * * * *